unrealwork/atsd-use-cases/how-to/database/historize/README.md

 ## Creating Views and Granting Permissions

-Creating views is an optional step but recommended to prevent the monitoring account under which the queries will be executed from customizing the query text, thus inadvertently retrieving more data than necessary for monitoring purposes.
+Creating views is optional but recommended to prevent the monitoring account under which the queries are executed from customizing the query text, thus inadvertently retrieving more data than necessary for monitoring purposes.

 ```sql
 CREATE VIEW stat_orders_hourly_total AS